-It shouldn’t really be a surprise, but as Baby Boomers & Gen Xers have watched their kids move out, have become proficient cruisers, are seeking new experiences, have more free time and money, and desire a more sophisticated cruise experience, they are increasingly wanting to up their cruise game.
+It shouldn’t really be a surprise, but as Baby Boomers & Gen Xers have watched their kids move out, they have become prolific cruisers, are seeking new experiences, have more free time and money, and now desire a more sophisticated cruise experience.
+Bottom line, they are wanting to up their cruise game.

-These cruisers started cruising 10, 20, or 30 years ago.
-They’ve watched ships get bigger and bigger, add more and more entertainment, but over time some the novelty has worn off and maybe they don’t party as much as they did in the past.
+These cruisers started taking cruises 10, 20, or 30 years ago.
+They’ve watched ships get bigger, add more entertainment and offer more dining options, but over time some the novelty has worn off, and maybe they don’t party as much as they did in the past.
 Now it is more about creature comforts, upscale dining, and an interest in discovery of new destinations, cultures, experiences, and friends.

 For some this means moving from their previous balcony stateroom preference into a suite.
 For others it means moving from one of the mass market cruise ships (Carnival, Royal Caribbean, Norwegian, or Princess cruise lines) to the premium (Celebrity or Holland America) or a luxury line.

-These seemingly simple changes can drastically change your cruise experience often at a price increase that isn’t that much higher (more about that in a later post).
-Plus, for many it has opened up the possibility to see ports they wouldn’t be able to see on the largest mass market ships.
+Simply moving from one cruise line to another can drastically change your cruise experience, often at a price increase that isn’t that much higher (more about that in a later post).
+Plus, for many it has opened up the possibility to see ports they wouldn’t be able to see on the large mass market ships.
 For those desiring a higher quality of food onboard, the move up opens new culinary options and a more sophisticated overall cruise experience.

 The cruise industry has taken notice of this shift upwards and increased desire for greater comforts and quality of service.
 To meet this increase demand, the industry is building a lot of new ships.